disqontrol/disqontrol/README.md

 - `Job` is anything you need to identify the work you need to do.
 It can be a simple integer ID or a whole array of data.
 - `Queue` is a channel on which `Jobs` of a particular type are published.
 E.g.
 'email-registration' or 'avatar-resize'.
-It can also mean the whole Disque.
-- `Producer` is a class or a command you use in your application to add jobs to the queue for later processing.
+- `Producer` is a class or a command you use in your application to add jobs to the queue for background processing.
 - `Consumer` is a long-running process that listens to one or more queues, fetches jobs from them, calls workers and decides what to do with failed jobs.
 - `Worker` is the code that receives the job and does the actual work.
-A worker can be PHP code called directly by the `Consumer`, a console command or a service listening for HTTP calls (e.g. a REST API).
+A worker can be PHP code, a console command or a service listening for HTTP calls (e.g. a REST API).
 - `Supervisor` is the top level command that ties it all together.
-It loads the configuration and starts all `Consumers` as needed.
+It loads the configuration and starts all `Consumers`.
 - `Scheduler` is a command that takes care of scheduled tasks.
 It should run every minute via cron.